Felix Randal

 I believe that you’re neither bot nor spam.

 Tell me more, please.
-I’m interested.
+You have my attention.
 I do not kid with you or tease.
 I once spent a year of my life reading about Chanson de Roland, Ogier the Dane, and Charlemagne in his prime.

-Ogier the Dane in my eyes is one of the very great unsung heroes of all-time.
+Ogier the Dane in my eyes is one of the very greatest unsung heroes of all-time.

 I probably wouldn’t be having such a detailed reading regiment, if not for our many talks and the numerous posts of yours I’ve read.
 Anytime I feel like taking a break from reading, I imagine you kicking my ass and pouring me an old-fashioned out of pity, haha.
 I can always be better than I am, and I will be.